How To Help A Student In Crisis

-- Contact Counseling Services staff for consultation (a counselor can be reached by phone 24 hours a day).
+- Contact Counseling and Psychological Services staff for consultation (a counselor can be reached by phone 24 hours a day).

 - Inform student of free campus counseling services and telephone hotlines.

-- Offer to walk student over to Counseling Services (Walk-in crisis appointments are available daily).
+- Offer to walk the student over to Counseling and Psychological Services (Walk-in crisis appointments are available daily).